-Authenticating IBM Spectrum Protect users by using an LDAP server Managing passwords and log on procedures (V7.1.1)
+Authenticating IBM Spectrum Protect users by using an LDAP server

 Securing IBM Spectrum Protect on the system

 Protect the system where the IBM Spectrum Protect server runs to prevent unauthorized access.

 Ensure that unauthorized users cannot access the directories for the server database and the server instance.
 Keep the access settings for these directories that you configured during implementation.